JulHoltzDevelopers/WavesAndEigenvalues.jl/docs/src/tutorial_08_custom_FTF.md

 Of course, it is sometimes hard to find a closed-form expression for an FTF and all its derivatives.
 You need to specify at least these derivative orders that will be used by the methods applied to analyse the model.
-This is at least the first order derivative for beyn and the standard mslp method.
+This is at least the first order derivative for the standard mslp method.
 You might return derivative orders up to the order you need it using an if clause for each order.
 Anyway, the function may get complicated.
 The implicit method explained further below is then a viable alternative.